Municipal Development Plan Review

 The MDP states that it will be addressing many concerns that citizens have including but not limited to; -Growth Management -Urban Design -Residential Development, Neighbourhoods and Housing How is permitted parking not part of a review?
 With the growth of the city in the past 12 years, the new status of the college as a polytechnic and the increased traffic associated with these changes, why would permitted parking not be a part of the current review?
 A quick survey of 104ave or 106st in college park would have full support from the tax paying residents to impose permitted parking.
 The college park neighbourhood was never designed to be used as a parking lot for students and staff of the college.
 It’s a neighbourhood meant to be used for residents and guests of residents.
 People living in the neighbourhood should have access to street parking and it’s the city’s responsibility to ensure that residents have access.

-Dan-mcneil asked 5 months ago
+Dan-mcneil asked over 1 year ago

 The MDP is a long-range planning document for the entire City and therefore does not address the specific parking issue in College Park.
 However, the City recently adopted the College Park Area Redevelopment Plan where concerns about parking were also raised.
 Please feel free to give us a call and we can discuss your concerns at 780-538-0434.